Identity theft has become a common problem across the globe. Fraudsters employ newer sophisticated techniques to steal a victim's identity.

 - Issue immediate request to correct the manipulated records.

-In most case, being aware and immediately reporting an identity theft incident helps.
+In most cases, being aware and immediately reporting an identity theft incident helps.
 This can ensure the least damage in the future, post an incident of identity theft.